directus-labs/guest-authoring/directus-studio/index.md

 1. Read more on the amazing offerings of Directus on their [Documentation](https://docs.directus.io/): Explore the Directus Documentation, especially sections related to API usage, advanced permission configurations, and webhooks.
 This will enhance your ability to customize and extend the functionality of your support ticket system.

 2. Sign Up for [Directus Cloud](https://directus.cloud/): If you haven't already, sign up for Directus Cloud to experience the platform's full capabilities without the need to manage your infrastructure.

-3. Setup Directus Locally: Watch this [Youtube video](https://www.youtube.com/watch?v=ZOCfBBTMtoE) that walk you through how to setup directus locally on your PC.